2019 World Juniors: Canada Fails to Medal, But Show Goes On

 United States 3, Czech Republic 1

-At Victoria, Jack Hughes returned for the Americans and assisted on the game’s first goal, a slick set-up finished off by Noah Cates in the first period.
+At Victoria, Jack Hughes returned for the Americans and made an immediate impact — assisting on the game’s first goal, a slick set-up finished off by Noah Cates in the first period.

 Josh Norris put the U.S. up by two in the second period before Martin Kaut cut the deficit to 2-1 with a power-play goal midway through the third period.